-- ·initiate and successfully complete clinical trials that meet their clinical endpoints; - ·initiate and successfully complete all safety studies required to obtain U.S. and foreign marketing approval for our drug candidates; - ·commercialize our drug candidates, if approved, by developing a sales force or entering into additional collaborations with third parties; and - achieve market acceptance of our drug candidates in the medical community and with third-party payors.
+- · initiate and successfully complete clinical trials that meet their clinical endpoints; - · initiate and successfully complete all safety studies required to obtain U.S. and foreign marketing approval for our drug candidates: - · establish commercial manufacturing capabilities or make arrangements with third party manufacturers for clinical supply and commercial manufacturing; - · commercialize our drug candidates, if approved, by developing a sales force or entering into additional collaborations with third parties; and - · achieve market acceptance of our drug candidates in the medical community and with third-party payors.